Art in Nazi Germany: Führermuseum

-Apart from auctioning art that was to be purged from Germany's collection, Germany's art that was considered as especially favourable by Hitler were to be combined to create a massive art museum in Hitler's hometown of Linz, Austria for his own personal collection.
-The museum to-be by 1945 had thousands of pieces of furniture, paintings, sculptures and several other forms of fine craft.
+Apart from auctioning art to be purged from Germany's collection, art considered especially favourable by Hitler was to be combined to create a massive art museum in Hitler's hometown of Linz, Austria, for his personal collection.
+By 1945, the planned museum had thousands of pieces of furniture, paintings, sculptures, and other fine crafts.
 The museum was to be known as the "Führermuseum".

-By the late spring of 1940 art collectors and museum curators were in a race against time to move thousands of pieces of collectables into hiding, or out of soon-to-be-occupied territory where it would be vulnerable to confiscation by German officials—either for themselves or for Hitler.
-On June 5, a particularly important movement of thousands of paintings occurred, which included the Mona Lisa, and all were hidden in the Loc-Dieu Abbey located near Martiel during the chaos of invasion by German forces.
+By the late spring of 1940, art collectors and museum curators were in a race against time to move thousands of pieces of collectables into hiding, or out of soon-to-be-occupied territory where they would be vulnerable to confiscation by German officials—either for themselves or for Hitler.
+On June 5, a particularly important movement of thousands of paintings, including the Mona Lisa, took place, and all were hidden in the Loc-Dieu Abbey near Martiel during the chaos of the invasion by German forces.
 Art dealers did their best to hide artwork in the best places possible; Paul Rosenberg managed to move over 150 great pieces to a Libourne bank, which included works by Monet, Matisse, Picasso, and van Gogh.
 Other collectors did whatever they could to remove France's artistic treasures to the safest locations feasible at the time; filling cars, or large crates en route to Vichy, or south through France and into Spain to reach transport by boat.
-Art dealer Martin Fabiani, whom after WWII was arrested for his involvement in Nazi art looting, moved mass quantities of pictures: drawings and paintings from Lisbon destined for New York, however they were seized by the Royal Navy which relocated them to Canada, in the charge of the Registrar of the Exchequer Court of Canada where they were to remain until the end of the war.
+Art dealer Martin Fabiani, who, after WWII, was arrested for his involvement in Nazi art looting, moved mass quantities of pictures: drawings and paintings from Lisbon destined for New York, however they were seized by the Royal Navy which relocated them to Canada, in the charge of the Registrar of the Exchequer Court of Canada where they were to remain until the end of the war.
 Similar shipments landed in New York.

 By the end of June, Hitler controlled most of the European continent.
 As people were detained, their possessions were confiscated; if they were lucky enough to escape, their belongings left behind or in storage became the property of Germany.
 By the end of August, officials of the Reich were granted permission to access any shipping containers and remove any desirable items inside.
 As well as looting goods that were to be shipped out of occupied territories, Arthur Seyss-Inquart authorized the removal of any objects found in houses during the invasion, after which a long and thorough search was in effect for European treasures.